marcelolx/kodiak-test/README.md

 ## Fifth test PR
 What is github default for only one commit on squash and merge method?
 Use commit title or PR title?

+## Last PR test

+Kodiak should use PR title and description instead of merge title and description.